A practical guide to understanding and using the Peaky Flexers electricity market model

 Here is an example of the kind of conversation you might have:

-The price of £441/MWh in Winter Peak Low Renewables reflects extreme scarcity.
-During these 30 hours, only 15% of installed ZVC capacity is available.
+The price in Winter Peak Low Renewables reflects extreme scarcity.
+During these 30 hours, only 15% of installed renewables capacity is available.
 The marginal consumer willing to pay up to their VoLL sets the price.

-Looking at the results: all 10 GW of High-value demand (VoLL £15,000/MWh) is served, all 20 GW of Mid-value demand (VoLL £800/MWh) is served, but some Low-value demand (VoLL £100/MWh) is being curtailed.
+Looking at the results: all High-value demand (VoLL £15,000/MWh) is served, all Mid-value demand (VoLL £800/MWh) is served, but some Low-value demand (VoLL £100/MWh) may be curtailed or shifted.
 The clearing price settles between the VoLL of the last tier being served and the marginal cost of the next unit of supply.

-Storage is discharging at full power here, and gas peakers are running flat out.
+Storage is discharging at full power here (if built), and gas peakers are running flat out.
 The high price is what is needed to justify the capital investment in gas peakers that only run for a few hundred hours per year.

 To use the AI chat, you need an Anthropic API key.
 The model defaults to Claude Opus 4.6, which provides excellent analysis of the model's economics.
 To get a key: